SRGSSR/pillarbox-documentation/Specifications/monitoring.md

 }
 ```

-## Status Events
+## Status Events `data`

-Other events can be sent during the playback session, conveying status information about the quality of the experience.
+Other events must be sent during the playback session:

 | Event name | Description | Time at which the event is sent |
 | - | - | - |